microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/educationteamsappresource.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An education resource that corresponds to an [installed Microsoft Teams app](teamsappinstallation.md) which allows education service users to share assignments on the Teams client, as supported by the corresponding governing application.
+An education resource that corresponds to an [installed Microsoft Teams app](teamsappinstallation.md) that allows education service users to share assignments on the Teams client, as supported by the corresponding governing application.
 Examples of governing applications are YouTube and FlipGrid.

 For information about using FlipGrid for education on Microsoft Teams, see [introduction to FlipGrid](https://education.microsoft.com/en-us/resource/13cb22b1).